Skip to content

 Tekubi undō / Seiken no keisei (手首運動・正拳形成)

-Wrist rotation and formation of the fist
+Wrist rotation and formation of the clenched fist

 Hai, shisei tadashite.